Flagro/TelegramRPBot/README.md

 Bring the ability to setup a full roleplay experience in your telegram group chats.

-Currently this is the work in progress.
+Note: Currently this is the work in progress.

 ## Features
 - Create and use chat-bounded chat modes by describing the agent and how you want it to act